Banina94/wasteOfTime/README.md

 Our journey began with exploring the incompatibility between Einstein's General Relativity (GR) and Quantum Mechanics (QM) at the quantum level, a major unsolved problem in physics.
 We established that mass is typically a parameter, not a variable derived from these theories, though we algebraically isolated it as requested.
 We then clarified that directly graphing these complex relationships as simple "lines" for mass is largely unfeasible beyond $E=mc^2$.

 Ignoring fundamental physics, we ventured into purely mathematical construction.
 We successfully developed a Generalized Mass Function ($M_{Gen}$) and subsequently derived an **Energy Function ($E_{Gen}$)** from it.
 This construction abstractly blends quantum and relativistic mass definitions using an arbitrary scale parameter ($\lambda$) and exponential weighting.
 Our "simulations" were mathematical demonstrations confirming $\lambda$'s role in controlling this theoretical blend.
 These exercises underscored that while mathematically consistent, the formulas lack any basis in current physical laws.
-They are abstract thought experiments, not testable theories.
+They are abstract thought experiments.
 The fundamental unification of GR and QM remains a profound, open challenge in physics.

 **Final Mathematically Derived Equation for Energy ($E_{Gen}$):**